Create Your Free Account

-	While SMSFs offer a favorable tax rate for complying funds, there are other benefits that include:
+While SMSFs offer a favourable tax rate for complying funds, there are other benefits that include:

-Although the tax rate could be favorable, and despite the opportunity SMSFs deliver in allowing cryptocurrency to be included in a retirement portfolio, SMSFs definitely come with some cons:
+Although the tax rate could be favourable, and despite the opportunity, SMSFs deliver in allowing cryptocurrency to be included in a retirement portfolio, SMSFs definitely come with some cons:

-You can now set up an SMSF using SWYFTX with the help of our exclusive SMSF partners at New Brighton Capital.
+You can now set up an SMSF using Swyftx.
 Once the paperwork is filled out with related information, and the ATO approves the super, there are additional steps that investors will have to take.